JonWinkelman/Manias_et_al_2025/README.md

-## Bioinformatic data in
 ## **A light-induced microprotein triggers regulated intramembrane proteolysis to promote photo-sensing in a pathogenic bacterium**

-## Fig 1D,E. RNAseq volcano plots and venn diagrams
+###  Bioinformatic data in Fig1D,E, Fig4A, and FigS3.
 ### RNAseq
 - raw RNAseq data here: